To get a fix on your financial situation, and how it could change because of your health condition, consider taking the following steps:

 - For guidelines to help determine your real earnings, click here.

 - To learn tips about spending less, click here.
-For tips on saving money, click here.
+For tips about saving money, click here.